oneops/oneops.github.io/developer/general/index.md

 ---
-layout: dev-doc
+layout: wmt/docs
+side-navigation: dev-navigation.html
 title: Developer - General Aspects
 ---

+# Developer - General Aspects

 Before you go about developing on OneOps itself - [Core Development](../core-development/index.html), on configuration for OneOps - [Content Development](../content-development/index.html), or integrating OneOps with other tools via APIs
 - [Integration Development](../integration-development/index.html), you want to learn more about general aspects of OneOps-related development.

 Here are a bunch of resources to do just that: